sgod1/cplab/cp4ba-cr.md

 CP4BA multipattern CR represents Business Automation capabilities or patterns.<br/>

-These capabilities are: @todo: list capabilities.
+These capabilities are: @todo: list capabilities.<br/>

-A pattern (capability) is a collection of components.
+A pattern (capability) is a collection of components.<br/>

-Component in a pattern maps to a pod.
+Component in a pattern maps to a pod.<br/>

-A pattern may require components from other patterns.
+A pattern may require components from other patterns.<br/>

-Some required components in a pattern are mandatory and some are optional.
+Some required components in a pattern are mandatory and some are optional.<br/>

-Cloupak foundational pattern is *always* required by other patterns.
+Cloupak foundational pattern is *always* required by other patterns.<br/>

-Installation configuration script is smart about required and optional components and their dependencies.
+Installation configuration script is smart about required and optional components and their dependencies.<br/>

 #### Patterns Knowlege Base
-We can define knowledge base for patterns and their dependencies that we can view and query.
+We can define knowledge base for patterns and their dependencies that we can view and query.<br/>

 ```
 always(Pattern1, Component1) means that when Pattern1 is installed, Component1 is always installed.